Jordan-Boulton1/Woofeteria/TESTING.md

 Defensive programming was manually tested with the below user acceptance testing:

 **Note - some images have been taken from the local terminal, this was due to the fact that I could fit more validation into one screenshot.
-However all validation has been tested in the Code Institute teminal.**
+However, all validation has been tested in the Code Institute terminal.**

 | Feature | Expectation | Test | Result | Fix | Screenshot |
 | --- | --- | --- | --- | --- | --- |